Azure-Samples/MqttApplicationSamples/scenarios/jwt_authentication/README.md

     }
 }
 ```
+2. Copy the modified snippet and save it locally.
-2. In the Azure portal, go to your Resource Group and open the Access control (IAM) page.
+3. In the Azure portal, go to your Resource Group that contains Event Grid and open the Access control (IAM) page.
-3. Click Add and then click Add custom role.
+4. Click Add and then click Add custom role.
 This opens the custom roles editor.
-4.
+5. On the `Basics` tab, select `Start from JSON`, and upload the modified JSON file you saved locally.
+6. Select the `Review and Create` tab and then `Create`.
+7. **NOTE:** It is possible that your Azure account may not have room for more custom role assignments.
+In this instance the current workaround is to create a free Azure account and complete this process while logged in from there.

 ## :triangular_ruler: Configure Event Grid Namespaces